FBSNet: A Fast Bilateral Symmetrical Network for Real-Time Semantic Segmentation

-\textbf{Downsample Block.} Inspired by the initial block in ENet~\cite{2016ENet}, we adopt it as our downsample block.
+\textbf{Downsampling Block.} Inspired by the initial block in ENet~\cite{2016ENet}, we adopt it as our downsampling block.
 Through the downsampling operation, we can achieve larger receptive fields.
 However, too many downsampling operations will make the boundary details loss too serious to be restored.
+This is not conducive to feature extraction and utilization.
 Therefore, we take a compromised strategy and only use the downsampling module twice.
-That is, downsampling it to 1/2 of the input feature each time with the downsample block.
-So we downsample the image to 1/8 of the original given size eventually.
+That is, each time it is downsampled to 1/2 of the input features using a downsampling block.
+So we end up downsampling the image to 1/8 of the original given size.